ildefonsotico/deep_learning_behaviroal_human_cloning/writeup_template.md

 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that use dropout with keep_prob of the 0.5.
+To combat the overfitting, all dataset was shuttle by each interaction.
 Then I got better tranning loss and validation.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track, mainly on the next curve after the bridge.
-I improved the driving behavior in these cases just collecting more data about that section of the circuit.
+The folder failure show a lot failures test made.
+It was done a lot testing using differents data agumentation and net architecture.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

+It will be provided two video.
+The first one focus on local vehicle camera.
+It is used according udacity project specifications.
+The another video is a top view.
+It shows better how the vehicle droves on the track.

 #### 2. Final Model Architecture

 The final model architecture (model.py lines 204-222) consisted of a implementation of the NVIDIA Net according with this PDF.
-It was used ELU activation funtion so that provide nolinearity into the network.
-ELU was used because it has better derivatives proximely zero, but there is low difference between ELU and ReLU actually.
+It was used RELU activation funtion so that provide nolinearity into the network.

 Here is a visualization of the architecture.

 ![deeplearning_architecture](https://user-images.githubusercontent.com/19958282/40879200-ded61036-6672-11e8-80da-c9d39828f468.png)

-#### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.